TNLC/tnlc-mc-server/README.md

 # tnlc-mc-server
-A minecraft server that can do everything we want it to do.
+A minecraft server plugin for spigot that can do everything we want it to do.